Tom Harris is injured in a high school football game and ends up in the hospital.

 “I hope the video shows at least part of the details of what happened to Tom,” Paul Jackson said.

 “I agree,” Tanner said.
 “I hope to find out tomorrow night.
-I’ll search near the end of the video and see if it shows what happened.”
+If I get the video, I’ll search near the end and see if it shows what happened.”

 When the adult discussion wound down, Tom said that he’d had a visitor in the afternoon.
 “It was Calvin Alciano.
 He was one of my two roommates at the Wilcox’s.”

 “It’s great that he decided to call CPS,” Tanner said.
 “No wonder Mrs. Parsons came to the hospital when my mom called her.
-I think that got the whole thing started.”
+I think her meeting with Cal got the whole thing started.”

 “Tom, we should thank this boy when you get home,” Linda Jackson said.
 “We should have him come and visit us.”
-That started a general discussion about how much what Calvin did had helped both Tom and the other boys.
+That started a general discussion about how much Calvin did that helped both Tom and the other boys.

 “Well, it’s time for us to get home so I can get dinner ready,” Danielle said.
 “Tanner, I assume there’s homework you need to finish, too.”